CoderOO7/100DaysOfCode/Log.md

 *Need*: To reuse the same logic between different component.
 Just fullfill the DRY(Don't Repeat Yourself) principle.

-*Naming Convention*: To distinguis HOC the function name prefix with `with` i.e `withRouter` in redux you have seen.
+*Naming Convention*: To distinguish HOC the function name prefix with `with` i.e `withRouter` in redux you have seen.

 ```js
 // High Order Component